Psycho (Puddle of Mudd song)

-"Psycho" is the second single by post-grunge group Puddle of Mudd from their album Famous.
-It was officially released on October 2, 2007, but was available for digital download on iTunes on September 18, 2007.
+"Psycho" is a song by the American rock band Puddle of Mudd.
+It was released as the second single from their fourth studio album Famous on October 2, 2007, but was available for digital download on iTunes on September 18, 2007.

 Music video

 The music video was shot at the famed Psycho section of the Studio Tour in Universal Studios Hollywood (from the movie of the same name), and premiered on Google music on October 8, 2007.
 The video is an homage to various "classic" horror movies, and incorporates several characters and elements from those movies.

 The video starts with a full moon, while lead singer Wes Scantlin is driving a car at night with a group of cheerleaders and jocks, parodying the typical teenage victims in horror movies.
 As they are driving a man jumps out of the woods onto the road, and they hit him.
 Upon further inspection it is seen that the man is Michael Myers from the Halloween movies.
 As the group gathers around him to see if he's all right, Leatherface from The Texas Chainsaw Massacre movies jumps out and grabs two of the girls, taking them back into the woods without the rest of them knowing.
 Michael Myers then proceeds to get up, revealing he was only pretending to be hurt, and begins chasing the group with a razor sharp machete.
 The remaining members of the group runs from the killers until they come to The Bates Motel from the movie Psycho.
 They run to one of the rooms, taking refuge in it, while in the process disrupting a couple who happen to be Kid Rock and Pamela Anderson making cameos in the video.